 Although now managed as a mixture of coppice and high forest, the wood appears to be the remnant of ancient parkland and is designated as ancient semi natural woodland (ASNW).
-The eastern side of the wood historically had more open space areas and is now dominated by hazel, hawthorn and hornbeam coppice under standards of pedunculate oak interspersed with ash and veteran beech trees.
+The eastern side of the wood historically had more open space areas and is now dominated by hazel, hawthorn with standards of pedunculate oak interspersed with ash and veteran beech trees.
 The west side of Park Wood had sweet chestnut established in pure blocks in the 18th and 19th century which were cut and managed by coppicing as were areas of native mixed broadleaved coppice.
 These coppiced areas are interspersed with ash dominated high forest.
-Several dense stands of yew exist within Park Wood as well as veteran hornbeam pollards.
+Several dense stands of yew exist within Park Wood as well as well as veteran hornbeam pollards.
 An ancient wood boundary bank passes through the woodland.

-Ash dieback fungus was confirmed present on site in 2012 and which since then has caused a severe decline in the health of ash at Park Wood.
+Ash dieback fungus was confirmed present on site in 2012 and which since then has caused a severe decline in the health of ash at Park Wood, with substantial felling of dangerous trees starting in 2019.